-Northpoint Bible College (formerly Zion Bible College) was established in 1924 by Reverend Christine A. Gibson.
+Northpoint (Zion) Bible College was established in 1924 by Reverend Christine A. Gibson.
 The school initially was called Mount Zion Missionary Training School but was soon renamed The School of the Prophets in 1925.
 In 1936 it was incorporated as Zion Bible Institute.
-In 2005, the school underwent a minor name change from Zion Bible Institute to Zion Bible College.
-On January 1, 2013, Zion officially became Northpoint Bible College and Graduate School.
+In 2005, the school underwent a minor name change from Institute to Zion Bible College.
+In January of 2013 the College was officially renamed Northpoint Bible College.

 In its eighty-eight-year history, Northpoint has had only eight presidents.
 Rev. Gibson, the founder of the school, served as its first president, and was followed in 1960 by Dr. Leonard Heroo.
 Rev. Mary Campbell Wilson served as principal and president from 1983 to 1985 until the presidency of Dr. N. Benjamin Crandall, who served from 1985 to 2000.
 Upon Dr. Crandall's retirement, Dr. George Cope became the fifth president serving until 2005.
 Dr. Richard Lafferty then served as interim president from May 2005 to April 2008.
 Dr. Charles Crabtree, former Assistant General Superintendent of the Assemblies of God, was named Northpoint's seventh president in October 2007 and assumed the presidency in April of 2008.
-On May 11, 2013, Dr. David Arnett was inaugurated as president of Northpoint Bible College and Graduate School.
-Dr. Arnett is the eighth president to serve this institution.
+On May 11, 2013, Dr. David Arnett was inaugurated as the eighth president of Northpoint Bible College and Seminary and served through November of 2022.
+Rev. Tiff Shuttlesworth served as interim president until March of 25, 2023 when he was unanimously selected as the ninth president of Northpoint Bible College and Seminary.

-Under the leadership of President Dr. N. Benjamin Crandall, Northpoint purchased the campus of the former Barrington College in Barrington, Rhode Island, and in October 1985, Northpoint moved from East Providence to that purchased campus in Barrington.
+Under the leadership of then president Dr. N. Benjamin Crandall, Northpoint purchased the campus of the former Barrington College in Barrington, Rhode Island, and in October 1985 Northpoint moved from East Providence to Barrington, Rhode Island.
 In 1994, Northpoint was approved by the State of Rhode Island to become a four-year institution granting the baccalaureate degree in Bible.
-In 2000, Northpoint became part of the Assemblies of God fellowship within the Southern New England Ministry Network.
+In 2000, Northpoint became part of the Assemblies of God fellowship, within the Southern New England District (now known as Southern New England Ministry Network).